MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-office-365.md

 5. On the page to **Set up your workspace**:

-    - To use an existing workspace for Desktop Analytics, select it, and continue with the next step. <!--If you're already using Windows Analytics, select that workspace.
-Desktop Analytics transfers your data and configurations.-->
+    - To use an existing workspace for Desktop Analytics, select it, and continue with the next step.

     - To create a workspace for Desktop Analytics, select **Add workspace**.

-        1. Enter a **Workspace name**.<!--do we have any guidance for this name?-->
+        1. Enter a **Workspace name**.

         2. Select the drop-down list to **Select the Azure subscription name for this workspace**, and choose the Azure subscription for this workspace.